-Moving from Sensitivity Analysis to UQ Studies
+Transition from Sensitivity Analysis to UQ Studies

-- The remaining parameters of interest will probably have some uncertainty associated with them, e.g.: - Lower and upper bounds (not necessarily uniform probabilities!!!) - Probabilistic data (vague or well-substantiated) - UQ is the process of propagating this uncertainty through a simulation model, and assessing the resulting uncertainty on the simulation output data. - In the V&V process, UQ has a role in the "analysis," "assessment," and "prediction" blocks. - Recall, typically we want to compute something like Probability($f > f^$) - Issues: - There are many methods to propagate uncertainty - all requiring multiple code runs (actual time/expense are problem dependent) - Special methods needed for UQ with non-probabilistic parameters
+- A sensitivity study identifies a subset of interesting/important parameters, which likely will have some uncertainty associated with them, e.g.: - Lower and upper bounds (not necessarily uniform probabilities!!!) - Probabilistic data (vague or well-substantiated) - UQ is the process of propagating this uncertainty through a simulation model, and assessing the resulting uncertainty on the simulation output data. - UQ has a role in validation, and also a role in making predictions (prediction = best estimate + uncertainty). - Typically we want to compute something like Probability($f > f^$) - Issues: - There are many methods to propagate uncertainty - all requiring multiple code runs (actual time/expense are problem dependent) - Special methods needed for UQ with non-probabilistic parameters